Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

 ## Create a .NET Core app, then set up ASP.NET

-This will create a basic .NET Core app using the .NET CLI, and then putting the core code needed to set up ASP.NET Core's dependencies and host initialization.
+This will create a basic .NET Core app using the .NET CLI.
+Then you will put in the core code needed to set up ASP.NET Core's dependencies and host initialization.

 1. Run ```dotnet new```, then ```dotnet run``` to create & run a .NET Core 'Hello World!' app.
 1. Add ASP.NET Core dependencies to project.json